SunilSaini07/Animal-Care/README.md

-# 🐾 Animal Care – Donation Portal for Welfare Organizations
+# 🐾 Animal Care – Donation Portal for Pets

 **Animal Care** is a web-based donation platform designed to support animal welfare causes.
 This project bridges the gap between compassionate donors and organizations or individuals working toward the care, protection, and rehabilitation of animals.